-Welcome to our blog post about our week-long vacation to Malta, officially named the most LGBTQ+ friendly country in the world by Spartacus!
-Nestled in the heart of the Mediterranean Sea, the enchanting island of Malta offers a harmonious blend of rich history, picturesque landscapes, and a warm embrace of diversity and the queer community.
-From the vibrant Valletta, Mdina, Gozo and the Three Cities – Cospicua, Senglea, and Vittoriosa – to the fishing village Marsaxlokk, we experienced unforgettable moments and created lasting memories as a gay couple traveling to Malta.
-Join us as we take you on a journey through the highlights of Malta, spending a week’s vacation in this welcoming paradise infused with the spirit of EuroPride 2023.
+Welcome to the blog journal about our week-long trip to Malta.
+Officially named the most LGBTQ+ friendly country in the world by Spartacus.
+Nestled in the heart of the Mediterranean Sea, the enchanting island of Malta offers a harmonious blend of rich history, picturesque landscapes, and a newly found allyship for the queer community.
+From Valletta, Mdina, Gozo, and the Three Cities – Cospicua, Senglea, and Vittoriosa – to the fishing village Marsaxlokk, we created lasting memories as a gay couple traveling.
+Join us as we take you on a journey by the highlights of Malta, infused with the spirit of EuroPride Valletta 2023.

 – paid collaboration with Visit Malta –

 The archipelago of Malta is a group of islands in the Mediterranean Sea between Sicily and the coast of North Africa.
-The member state of the European Union is known for its historical sites that bear witness to the successive conquest by the Romans, Moors, Order of St. John, French and British.
+The member state of the European Union is known for its historical sites.
+The whole country bears witness to the successive conquest by the Romans, Moors, Order of St. John, French, and British.
 Four of the 21 islands are inhabited, while 18 remain unpopulated.
-During our first trip to Malta, we explored the two biggest islands, Malta and Gozo, with the perfect mix of culture, history, and natural beauty, including the national plant of Malta, the Maltese Centaury.
+During our first trip to Malta, we explored the two biggest islands, Malta and Gozo.
+Both have the perfect mix of culture, history, and natural beauty, including the national plant of Malta, the Maltese Centaury.

 Our journey began in the capital city, Valletta, a UNESCO World Heritage Site renowned for its grandeur and captivating architecture.
-Strolling through the narrow streets of “The Fortress City”, we admired the beautifully preserved buildings, churches, and stunning sea views.
+Strolling through the narrow streets of “The Fortress City,” we admired the beautifully preserved buildings, churches, and stunning sea views.
 Named after its builder, Jean Parisot de la Valette, Valletta is a testament to the island’s rich history.
-Built in a remarkable 15 years – starting in 1566 – without the aid of mechanical tools, Valletta boasts awe-inspiring architecture, including magnificent bastions, forts, and the Grand Cathedral.
-On top of its history, we experienced a welcoming atmosphere that made us feel right at home as we discovered cozy cafés, bars, and restaurants.
+Built in a remarkable 15 years – starting in 1566 – without mechanical tools.
+Valletta boasts awe-inspiring architecture, including magnificent bastions, forts, and the Grand Cathedral.
+On top of its history, we experienced a welcoming atmosphere as we discovered cute cafés, bars, and restaurants.
 Valletta balances perfectly history and modernity, creating an unforgettable experience.

 A tour around Valletta’s Old Town is an absolute must for any visitor to Malta.
 Step back in time as you explore this UNESCO World Heritage Site’s rich historical and architectural wonders.
-Here are some of our absolute highlights: We started our journey at St. John’s Co-Cathedral, a masterpiece of Baroque art and home to stunning works by Caravaggio.
-As we continued our stroll, we discovered the Upper Barrakka Gardens, a tranquil oasis offering panoramic views of the Grand Harbor.
-Then it was time for us to take in the awe-inspiring vistas of the fortified city walls and the majestic ships that dock in the harbor.
-But that’s not all.
+Here are some of our absolute highlights.
+We started our journey at St. John’s Co-Cathedral, a masterpiece of Baroque art and home to stunning works by Caravaggio.
+As we continued our stroll, we discovered the Upper Barrakka Gardens.
+A tranquil oasis offering panoramic views of the Grand Harbor.
+Then, it was time for us to take in the awe-inspiring vistas of the fortified city walls and the majestic ships that dock in the harbor.

-We made our way to the Grand Master’s Palace, an architectural gem that serves as the seat of the Maltese Parliament.
-Museum lovers will feel at home in Malta.
-We recommend the National Museum of Archaeology, where you can delve into Malta’s ancient past, discovering prehistoric artifacts, including the world-famous Venus of Malta, which offers a glimpse into the island’s Neolithic period.
+We made our way to the Grand Master’s Palace.
+An architectural gem that serves as the seat of the Maltese Parliament.
+Museum-lovers will feel at home in Malta.
+We recommend the National Museum of Archaeology.
+Here, you can delve into Malta’s ancient past, discovering prehistoric artifacts, including the world-famous Venus of Malta, which offers a glimpse into the island’s Neolithic period.

 No visit to Valletta is complete without a stroll down Republic Street, the city’s bustling main thoroughfare.
 Immerse yourself in the vibrant atmosphere as you browse through boutique shops, charming cafés, and local craft markets.
 And don’t be shy to explore one of the smaller side streets as well.
 We indulged ourselves in delicious pastizzi, traditional Maltese pastries, as we soaked in the energy of this lively atmosphere.